-Vice President, Director of Partner Relations, and Director of Admissions.
+Vice President, Chief Operations Officer, Director of Partner Relations.

 As Director of Partner Relations, I oversee our partnerships with universities and private organizations that work in the field of international education.
 I also work with university staff and students to educate on international teaching markets and job opportunities for certified English teachers abroad.
 Many students are looking to go abroad post graduation, and teaching English is a fantastic way to see the world, and make a great living.